What is the cabinet?

 - receives and acts upon the recommendations of the council’s scrutiny panels

 The council publishes the agenda and reports to be considered at cabinet meetings (except those containing exempt or confidential information).
 These are available five or more working days before meetings.
 Anyone can see copies of these documents.
-They are available in main council offices, local links and on the council’s website.
+They are available in main council offices and on the council’s website.

 Other councillors act as ‘lead members’ on specific issues and support cabinet members.
 Lead members cannot make decisions, even if a cabinet member is not available.

-The cabinet is made up of the leader of the council and seven other councillors appointed by the leader.
+The cabinet is made up of the leader of the council and eight other councillors appointed by the leader.

 Each member of the cabinet has a particular portfolio, covering service and councilwide responsibilities:

-- Public Participation and Culture : Cllr Elaine Marper
+- Children, Families and Culture : Cllr David Rose

-- Finance and Governance : Cllr Julie Reed
+- Resident Engagement and Governance : Cllr Elaine Marper

 Individual councillors may make decisions (if the Constitution of the council allows it).
 In North Lincolnshire Council, individual members can make decisions within their specific areas of responsibility (which are set out in the Constitution).
 The council has safeguards which protect the individual member and make sure that decisions are open, honest and accountable.